uga-metrics/uga-metrics.github.io/index.md

 The Econometrics Reading Group is our internal reading group.
 Please see below for our current and upcoming schedules.

-The organizer for this semester is [Hugo Sant'Anna](https://hsantanna.org/).
-If you would like to present or be added to our mailing list, please contact Hugo.
+The organizer for this semester is [Derek Dyal]([https://hsantanna.org/](https://www.terry.uga.edu/directory/derek-dyal/)).
+If you would like to present or be added to our mailing list, please contact Derek.

 ### Summer 2024 Schedule